 And that’s the beauty of it.
-Practicing SEO is far greater than all the courses and articles you’re reading.
+Practicing SEO is far better than all the courses and articles you’re reading.

 So start a blog, get a job as an intern, or volunteer somewhere.

-You will get more value from doing the work than from reading how to do the work.
+You will get more value from doing the work than reading how to do the work.